Brideau/pokelyzer/README.md

 Then update your `utils.py` and `customLog.py` files to match the sample ones above, and start your server back up.

+Thanks again to [@zenthere](https://twitter.com/zenthere) for supplying the SQL for this as well!

 ### Jul 28, 2016 ~7:39PM EDT

 A big thanks to [@zenthere](https://twitter.com/zenthere) for fixing a bug in my jitter calculation, and for creating a beautiful solution to the fact that a lot of rows in the database were duplicates.
 To apply this patch, shut down your map server and execute the following SQL to remove all current duplicates and put a constraint on any new ones: